aptos-labs/move-by-examples/README.md

-# Solana to Aptos Guide

-This repo contains a side by side comparison of a series of contracts implemented in Move for Aptos and Rust (Anchor) for Solana.
-The purpose of this repo is to help Solana developers interesting in Aptos to get started with codes and concepts they are already familiar with.
+# Move by Examples

+This repos contains a list of Move examples built on Aptos.
+Some of the examples are accompanied with a Solana version or a Solidity Version to help developers from other ecosystems to have a better comparison.
+Check out each example's readme for more details.

-We also have step by step tutorials for these examples on [Aptos Learn](https://learn.aptoslabs.com/examples), just search for Solana on the page.
+We also have [Aptos Learn](https://learn.aptoslabs.com/examples) which contains overview of Aptos and Move and more step by step tutorials.

-There are 3 contracts so far

-- simple todo list: anyone can create todo list, create todo and complete todo.
-- advanced todo list: difference from simple todo list user can own multiple todo list contract.
-- token launchpad: anyone can create new token, discover tokens created by others and mint them.

-So far we covered topics like
+We covered topics like

 - Create single contract app.
 - Define custom data structures.